Takuma Sato: Formula E

 In November 2013, Sato became a test and development driver for the FIA Formula E Championship.
 In September 2014, Sato joined his former Formula One team Amlin Aguri to race in the first-ever Formula E race, the 2014 Beijing ePrix, replacing the team's regular driver Antonio Félix da Costa as he could not participate due to other commitments.
 Sato scored two points after he set the fastest lap of the race with a time of 1:45.101, but had to retire from the race with mechanical issues.
 As it was Sato's only Formula E race, he became the only driver in the series' history with a 100% fastest lap record.

 Reception

 Sato is a widely popular figure amongst fans and media, renowned for his aggressive driving style and motto "No Attack, No Chance".

 Honors

 In 2024, Sato was inducted into the Long Beach Motorsports Walk of Fame.

 Personal life

 Sato is married to Chiharu Sato, with whom he has two children.
 The eldest, Rintaro Sato, made his racing debut in 2024 F4 Japanese Championship.

+He was a national cycling champion in high school, and still uses cycling as part of his physical training for his racing career.

 He lives in Carmel, Indiana with his manager, Steve Fusek, during the racing season, and spends the offseason in Japan.
-Sato was a national cycling champion in high school, and still uses cycling as part of his physical training for his racing career.
+Fusek has managed Sato since 2012 and been involved in IndyCar since 1987, working as the VP of Sales and Marketing for CART from 2001–2003 and VP of Business Operations at PacWest Racing in 1995–2001.
+Before Fusek, Andrew Gilbert-Scott was Sato's manager since his junior formula career in Europe until 2009.